FChen-Lab/BNP-Paribas-Fraud-Detection-Challenge-/README.md

 ## Acknowledgments

-I would like to thank **Tony Bonnaire** for his guidance and support throughout this project.
+I would like to thank **Nicolas Schreuder** for his guidance and support throughout this project.
 His insights were invaluable in shaping the direction of our work.

 ---